Skip to main content

 • publish a route with --domain when the service exposes exactly one published port

-How image builds and deploys work with service packaging
+How image build and deploy work with service packaging

 • your workflow is image-first